CodeIncHQ/MediaTypes/README.md

 use CodeInc\MediaTypes\MediaTypes;

 // looking up the media type of a file, a path or an URL
-// (or anything finishing by a filename extension) MediaTypes::getFilenameMediaType('/path/to/a/picture.jpg'); // -> 'image/jpeg'
+// (or anything finishing by an extension) MediaTypes::getFilenameMediaType('/path/to/a/picture.jpg'); // -> 'image/jpeg'

 // looking up the media type for an extension